devops-ecole89/Nathan_PyApp_CI-CD/README.md

 ├── src/
 │   ├── servapp.py            # Main file of the app
 │   └── tests/                # Tests directory
+│       ├── __init.py__       # File to add path for import
+│       ├── globalTests.py    # Global function that trigger all tests.
+Execute by 'servapp.py -dev'
 │       └── firstTest.py      # First and only test.
-Execute by 'servapp.py -dev'
+Execute by allTests() in globalTests.py
 └── README.md                 # Project documentation
 ```